Table of Contents[Hide][Show]

 9. How do I change a baby on a closed toilet seat?

-When a plane doesn’t have a changing table, it will often be suggested that you change baby’s diaper on a closed toilet seat.
-This isn’t really that conducive to diaper changing, of course.
+When planes don’t have changing tables, a frequent suggestion is to change baby’s diaper on a closed toilet seat.
+I do not recommend this.
+It’s not conducive to diaper changes.
 The angle is tricky and you either need to work your calf muscles with a hardcore squat or kneel on the lavatory floor.
-If you’re a larger body size, consider not closing the bathroom door to make maneuvering easier.

 A lot of folks suggest disposable changing pads.
-These can definitely work, but I find them to be a bit slippery at times.
+These can definitely work, but they move around.
 My secret weapon?
-Disposable sticky placemats like they have at Chick-Fil-A. These mats have 2-4 pieces of adhesive around the edges.
-You can stick them to the surface of the closed toilet seat and then discard them after.
+Disposable sticky placemats like they have at Chick-Fil-A. With adhesive on the bottom and around the edges, you stick them to surfaces like the floor (or closed toilet seat if you went that route).
+Then throw it away.
 Total germ barrier.
 Kneeling?
-Put one on the floor to kneel on.
+Put one on the lavatory floor to kneel on.
 Isn’t family travel fun?

 When changing a dirty diaper on the closed toilet seat, be sure to keep one hand on the infant at all times.
-These lids usually have a slight curve to them and you want to make sure baby doesn’t roll off.
-I’ll again recommend a baby carrier of some type.
-Once the change is complete, strap baby back in while you gather your supplies and clean up.
+These lids usually have a slight curve to them.
+You want to make sure baby doesn’t roll or fall off off.
+Again, I recommend a baby carrier of some type.
+Once the diaper change is complete, strap baby back in.
+Then gather your supplies, clean up and wash your hands.